 How debt consolidation home loans work

-A debt consolidation home loan combines all your existing debts into your low-interest home loan.
+Debt consolidation home loans combine all your existing debts into a single low-interest home loan.
 This is an effective strategy when:

 You increase your home loan repayments to cover the consolidated debt.

 Is it a good idea to get a debt consolidation loan?